Sphere10/Hydrogen/resources/presentations/README.md

-This file contains powerpoint templates
+# Presentations

+PowerPoint templates used for Hydrogen presentations.